matwilso/boxLCD/README.md

 ![](./assets/demos/urchin_cubes.gif)  |

-## Example training results 📈
+## Example training results 📉

 To demonstrate what is possible with boxLCD, we train a [model](./examples/model.py) on a few simple environments using a very naive approach.

 It's a causally masked Transformer trained to predict the next frame given all past frames.
 It is similar to a language model (e.g., GPT), but each token is simply the flattened 2D image for that timestep.
-To train the model, we feed those flat image tokens in and the model produces independent Bernoulli distributions for each pixel, and we optimize this to match the ground truth.
+To train the model, we feed those flat image tokens in, the model produces independent Bernoulli distributions for each pixel in the frame, and we optimize this distribution to match the ground truth (loss = -logp).
 To sample the model, we prompt it with the start 10 frames of the episode, and have it predict the rest autoregressively.

-This is an extremely simplistic approach and it has to generate all pixels at once by sampling them independently.
+This is an extremely simplistic approach and it has to generate the entire frame of pixels at once by sampling them independently.
-In some ways, it's surprising it works.
+In some ways, it's surprising it works so well.
 For more details, see the code in [examples](./examples).

 We do not condition on or try to predict continuous proprioceptive state, because I haven't gotten that working yet.